 Screen pinning allows you to pin (lock) the screen to a certain app.
 This is one of the useful new features in Android Lollipop.

-In short, screen pinning in Android Lollipop let you you enable your Android Lollipop device to only show a specific app’s screen.
+In short, screen pinning in Android Lollipop let you enable your Android Lollipop device to only show a specific app’s screen.
 The device is temporally locked in this specific app, and you cannot access any other apps.

-Screen pinning in Android Lollipop has been anticipated for long time.
+Screen pinning in Android Lollipop has been anticipated for a long time.
 At least, some Android users have expected some features similar to this.

 - When playing games, you may accidentally tap the home button or back button.
 This may kill some games, at least it can be very annoying.